TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 ## Cyberark Conjur GV Provider

+## Prerequisites

+*  The Conjur server that is to be used as key-value store for the application global variables must already be setup.
+For instructions on local installation and setup, see the Conjur [Quickstart](https://www.conjur.org/get-started/quick-start/oss-environment/).In the change the varibles and policies accordingly.
+Use the `my_app_data` file generated for CONJUR_LOGINNAME and CONJUR_APIKEY.
+*  (Optional) For initializing Conjur client in secure mode, ensure that you have access to the CA certificate.

 ## Procedure

-*  You need Conjur server with all policies and variables loaded.Get the conjur details, such as server url,account name, your login from conjur admin.
+*  Get the conjur details, such as server url,account name, your login and certificates from conjur admin.
-*  (Optional) For using conjur cli in secured mode, ensure that you have access to the CA certificate.
 *  Use complete conjur variable names in Tibco Business Events.
+If your variables in conjur is of the format `<Conjur-account>:variable:<GV-Key>` use only `<GV-Key>` in Application.

-   For example: If your variables in conjur is of the format "myConjurAccount:variable:backend/ci/users-app/db-username" use "backend/ci/users-app/db-username" in your Tibco Business Events application.
+   For example: If a conjur variable is "myConjurAccount:variable:backend/ci/users-app/db-username" use "backend/ci/users-app/db-username" in your Tibco Business Events application.

-Note: You may use [Quickstart](https://www.conjur.org/get-started/quick-start/oss-environment/) for basic setup of conjur server and client using docker images in local.
-Refer Unit 1-For setting up conjur server, Unit 2-Change the policies according to your variables and Unit 3-Load the variables mentioned in the policies.
-Use the `my_app_data` file generated for CONJUR_LOGINNAME and CONJUR_APIKEY.

 ### Build
 To select this provider type, pass `cyberark` to --gv-provider flag while building the BE application image.